opensearch-project/dashboards-maps/DEVELOPER_GUIDE.md

 ### Test

-From maps-dashboards folder running the following command runs the plugin unit tests:
+From dashboards-maps folder running the following command runs the plugin unit tests:

 #### Unit test
 ```